7 seconds to catch the interest of the prospect

 Visuals are no less important than the text in your headline and sub-headline.
 It can communicate way faster to the viewer and if planned well, can convey difficult messages very plainly.

 You can show your product, the hero shot, or even an image reinforcing the overall idea of the value proposition.
-You can also use some infographic which makes it easier to read text.
+You can also use some infographic which makes it easier to read the text.

 Here are a few examples from some of the businesses who have nailed the art writing value proposition.